 Ms Brazel brought an Employment Tribunal claim arguing that this method of calculation was incorrect and that her employer should follow the same principle used for full-time workers by calculating holiday pay using the week’s pay calculation set out in the legislation (the ‘calendar week’ method).
 This method essentially calculates the average weekly pay over the previous 52 weeks (previously 12 weeks).

 As a result, Ms Brazel subsequently brought an Employment Tribunal claim for unlawful deductions of wages.
 Whilst initially unsuccessful, she won on appeal and the Supreme Court has now confirmed that she was right all along.
-The Supreme Court has confirmed that the calendar week method represents the correct implementation of the Working Time Regulations and the amount of leave to which a part-year worker is entitled to should not simply be prorated.
+The Supreme Court has confirmed that the calendar week method represents the correct implementation of the Working Time Regulations and the amount of leave to which a part-year worker is entitled should not simply be prorated.

 What does this mean going forward?